 The worst foods for gut health and how they disrupt your entire system

 “Think of your microbiome as a metabolic control center, not just a digestion tank.
 When we constantly expose the gut to inflammatory triggers, we are not just risking a stomach ache.
-We are degrading the protective mucosal lining that keeps bacteria separate from your bloodstream, setting the stage for systemic inflammation and hormonal chaos.”
+We are degrading the protective mucosal lining that keeps bacteria separate from your bloodstream, setting the stage for systemic inflammation and hormonal disruption.”

 The relationship